pu2clr/SI4735/examples/README.md

 $ curl -fsSL https://raw.githubusercontent.com/arduino/arduino-cli/master/install.sh | sh
 ```

-#### The command below install the arduino-cli and also the  PU2CLR SI4735 Arduino library setup (it works on Linux and macOS).
-Including: some display libraries and boards used by some examples.
+#### The command below install the arduino-cli and also the  PU2CLR SI4735 Arduino library setup.
+Including: some display libraries and boards used by some examples (it works on Linux and macOS).

 ```bash
 curl -fsSL https://raw.githubusercontent.com/pu2clr/SI4735/master/examples/lib_si4735_basic_install.sh | sh
 ```

+__ATTENTION:__ If you are using Linux or macOS and executed de command above, you do not need to run the steps below.

 #### On Windows system you can download the [msi install file](https://downloads.arduino.cc/arduino-cli/arduino-cli_latest_Windows_64bit.msi) or download [the EXE file](https://downloads.arduino.cc/arduino-cli/arduino-cli_latest_Windows_64bit.zip) and run it.